KevinGrant12/crypto-clopse/content/collections/articles/vechain-is-a-monster-that-solves-real-world-problems.md

         text: $1
       -
         type: text
         text: ' before the end of the year.
-It is in my humble opinion that we are witnessing the adolescent stages of what will someday become the overlord of the supply chain industry.
-If you missed out on '
+If you missed out on ' -
-      -
         type: text
         marks: